Thomas-A-Reinert/CustoMaterial/README.md

 -   Fully customizable.
 From background image, topbar and countless others to every color setting with more than 120 Configuration options already included.
+-   Custom Post-Type "Portfolio" with custom metaboxes and embedded OWL2-Slider
 -   Semantically correct HTML5 and crossbrowser-compatibel CSS3.
 -   SEO-optimized code.
 -   Fully accessible.
 Passes almost every "A" rule of the WCAG